Family Caregiver Support

 - A caregiver age 55 or older providing care to an adult (ages 18-59) with disabilities.

-- A grandparent or relative 55 years of age or older who is providing care to children under the age of 18 years.
+- A grandparent or relative 55 years of age or older who is the primary caregiver to a child related by blood, marriage, or adoption

 * Eligibility for services and support may depend on additional criteria such as living arrangements, income level, diagnosis, and conditions.
 To learn more about the programs and services through GNRC, and detailed eligibility requirements, call our Information and Assistance Helpline at 866-836-6678.